Artanidos/DevAndroidPythonBook/parts/partii.md

 ![AltText](../images/qtquick.png "Title")

 This app is similar to the QtWidgets version except the fact that we use a QGuiApplication instead of a QApplication.
-And also a QQmlApplicationEngine is responsable to load the user interface.
+And also a QQmlApplicationEngine is responsible to load the user interface.

 ##Combining QWidget and QML
 A third possibility is to combine both QWidget and QML using the QQuickView inside a QWidget application.